lyra/plugin-odoo/README.md

 # Testing

-If you have multiple Odoo's databases on your server, don't forget to set `dbfilter` parameter in odoo.conf. _You must launch one database only per url_ because PayZen have to send payment notification on the right database.
+If you have multiple Odoo's databases on your server, don't forget to set `dbfilter` parameter in odoo.conf. _You must launch one database only per url_ because PayZen have to send back payment notification on the right database.
 Or it will failed with a 404 error.